 This is the North-facing wall.
-There is a visible seam in the wall which indicates that the castle was built in stages.
+There is a visible seam in the wall which indicates that they built the castle in stages.
 The oriel window looks into the Earl’s bedchamber.
 To the left of the seam, you can see three square holes in the wall.
 These are garderobe outlets – a very fancy term for medieval latrines.
 Everything just kind of….splooshed out of these holes, often into a cesspit or moat beneath.

-The castle is mostly a ruin now, but you can explore the interior on your way to the Blarney Stone, which is set high up in the battlements.
+The castle is mostly a ruin now.
+But you can explore the interior on your way to the Blarney Stone, which is set high up in the battlements.

 Be mindful on these stairs, which are twisty, narrow (people had smaller feet back then) and uneven!
 It seems like every castle, fort, church and cathedral across Europe and the U.K. has at least one set of similar spiral staircases.
 They always make me dizzy and I almost always trip at least once on my way up.

 This is the interior of the castle as it looks now.
 Not so impressive, maybe, but I bet it was quite beautiful in its day.
 The Family Room was originally decorated with ornate stucco and a plaster ceiling.

 The castle ruins are nice, but of course, everyone comes here for one sole purpose – pressing their lips to a stone that millions of people before them have smooched.